jupyterhub/jupyterhub/docs/source/index.rst

 Distributions
 -------------

-A JupyterHub **distribution** is tailored towards a particular set of use cases.
+Each JupyterHub **distribution** is tailored toward a particular set of use cases.
 These are generally easier to set up than setting up JupyterHub from scratch, assuming they fit your use case.

 The two popular ones are:

+* `The Littlest JupyterHub <http://tljh.jupyter.org>`_, for an easy to set up & run JupyterHub supporting 1-100 users on a single machine.
 * `Zero to JupyterHub on Kubernetes <http://z2jh.jupyter.org>`_, for running JupyterHub on top of `Kubernetes <https://k8s.io>`_.
-This can scale to large number of machines & users.
+This can scale to a large number of machines & users.
-* `The Littlest JupyterHub <http://tljh.jupyter.org>`_, for an easy to set up & run JupyterHub supporting 1-100 users on a single machine.

 Installation Guide
 ------------------